AdrishikharChowdhury/Data-Structure-And-Algorithm/Single Linked List/README.md

-# Linked List Operations in C
+# Single Linked List Operations in C

 This repository contains a C program that implements various operations on a singly linked list.
 The program offers a menu-driven interface for users to perform different actions on the linked list.